f5devcentral/f5-waf-elk-dashboards/README.md

 ## How it works?
 ELK stands for elasticsearch, logstash, and kibana.
 Logstash receives logs from F5 WAF normalizes them and stores in elasticsearch index.
 Kibana allows to visualize and navigate through logs using purpose built dashboards.
 ## Installation
 It is assumed you have ELK stack up and running.
-Use template from "logstash/conf.d" to create a new logstash pipeline to inject logs and store them in elasticsearch.
+Use template from "logstash/conf.d" to create a new logstash pipeline to injest logs and store them in elasticsearch.
 Once logs are in index import files from "kibana" folder to create all necessary objects including index pattern, visualization and dashboards.
 ## Quick Start
 ### Deploying an ELK Stack
-Clone this repo and use docker-compose to deploy an ELK stack.
+Use docker-compose to deploy an ELK stack.
 ```
 $ docker-compose -f docker-compose.yaml up
 ```